iRail/iRail/README.md

  * `CACHE_DRIVER` should be set to `apc`, an in-memory cache with good performance.
  * `NMBS_RIV_API_KEY` should contain a valid API key for the internal NMBS RIV API.
- * `GTFS_RANGE_DAYS_BACKWARDS` and `GTFS_RANGE_DAYS_FORWARDS` define how long in the past and future GTFS data will be read.
+ * `GTFS_RANGE_DAYS_BACKWARDS` and `GTFS_RANGE_DAYS_FORWARDS` define how long in the past and future GTFS data will be
+* `APP_TIMEZONE` should be set to `EUROPE/BRUSSELS` to ensure correct times in the responses, since several date/times without timezone information are parsed and interpreted at this timezone. read.
 This will affect memory usage, and limits the date ranges of some API endpoints.
 * Step 4: Run the docker-compose configuration, which consists of nginx, mariadb and the actual PHP application.
 If you want to use sqlite, adjust the database configuration.
 Note that sqlite is untested.
 * Step 5: When using mariadb, ensure a database exists on the mariadb server.
 It should match the database credentials